-Code) and the Model Standards and Guidelines for Utilization of Paralegals (NALA Guidelines) both of which its members must follow to remain a member in good standing with the organization.15 Most applicable here, the NALA Guidelines, citing to Model Rule 5.3, provide that "a paralegal may perform any task which is properly delegated and supervised by an attorney, as long as the lawyer is ultimately responsible to the client, maintains a direct relationship with the client, and assumes complete professional responsibility for the work product."16
+Further, while paralegals and legal assistants may not serve as Remote Associates, the guidelines, rules, and case law analyzing the services that may be provided by legal assistants and paralegals are nonetheless instructive as to what services may be employed by a paraprofessional without engaging in the unauthorized practice of law.
+For instance, the National Association of Legal Assistants (NALA) has formulated the Code of Ethics and Professional Responsibility (NALA Code) and the Model Standards and Guidelines for Utilization of Paralegals (NALA Guidelines) both of which its members must follow to remain a member in good standing with the organization.14 Most applicable here, the NALA Guidelines, citing to Model Rule 5.3, provide that "a paralegal may perform any task which is properly delegated and supervised by an attorney, as long as the lawyer is ultimately responsible to the client, maintains a direct relationship with the client, and assumes complete professional responsibility for the work product."15

 The NALA Code further instructs that the attorney - not the paralegal - must form and maintain the direct relationship with the client.
-The Code prohibits the paralegal from: (i) engaging in, encouraging, or contributing to any act that could constitute the practice of law; (ii) establishing attorney-client relationships, setting fees, giving legal opinions or advice, or representing a client before a court or agency unless specifically authorized by that court or agency; and (iii) engaging in conduct or taking any action that would assist or involve the lawyer in a violation of professional ethics or giving the appearance of impropriety.17 However, such restrictions do not alter the requirement that a paralegal must use discretion and professional judgment commensurate with his knowledge and experience, but must not render independent legal judgment in place of a lawyer; rather, any legal opinion may only be rendered to the attorney.18
+The Code prohibits the paralegal from: (i) engaging in, encouraging, or contributing to any act that could constitute the practice of law; (ii) establishing attorney-client relationships, setting fees, giving legal opinions or advice, or representing a client before a court or agency unless specifically authorized by that court or agency; and (iii) engaging in conduct or taking any action that would assist or involve the lawyer in a violation of professional ethics or giving the appearance of impropriety.16 However, such restrictions do not alter the requirement that a paralegal must use discretion and professional judgment commensurate with his knowledge and experience, but must not render independent legal judgment in place of a lawyer; rather, any legal opinion may only be rendered to the attorney.17